ucsb-cs48/w19/_lab/lab05.md

     Comment on whatever you see that either in-line with what you experienced in the demo, out out of alignment, in your view as a potential user of the product.
 Again, the notetakers should make notes as they did in earlier steps.

+5. Now, pull up the README.md for the project in the repo.

+    Go through it and make sure it doesn't have any "TODO" items in it.
+If it does, comment on those, and note that they should perhaps be addressed.

+    Finally, on your OWN computer, try to clone the repo, and follow the steps needed to get the application up and running.

+    You should NOT need any credentials from the original team---if there is a database setup needed, you should BE ABLE TO DO THAT DATABASE SET UP YOURSELF by following the instructions in the README.md.
+If that is not possible, then note this as one of the observations.
+At any point that you are stuck and cannot continue, as a last resort, the reviewee can jump in and help, by guiding you through the process, but NOT by providing you database credentials or API credentials--only by walking you through the process of setting up your own.